-The J. Walter Cameron Center serves to incubate, support and accelerate social good in our community.
+The J. Walter Cameron Center is a 501(c)3 nonprofit organization that serves to incubate, support and accelerate social good in our community.

 A History of Service

-Four decades ago two extraordinary men had one vision – to significantly increase the impact of organizations serving those in need on Maui.
+Five decades ago, two extraordinary men had one vision – to significantly increase the impact of organizations serving those in need on Maui.
 These men – J. Walter Cameron and Douglas Sodetani – turned their vision, simple in concept, into a reality.

 In so doing, they addressed a critical need by establishing a central location dedicated to providing affordable program and administrative space to non-profit organizations that supplied health, education and human services to Maui residents.